justincanavanmusic/note-taker/README.md

 ## Description

-I wanted to create an application where I could write and save notes so that if I needed to remember the tasks I had to do that day I would have a clear, concise list displayed on the page.
+I wanted to create an application where I could write and save notes so that if I documented my tasks for the day in the app, I would have a clear, concise list displayed on the page.

 ## Usage

 View live link below:

 https://whispering-beach-30284.herokuapp.com/

 ![app screenshot](./Assets/Screenshot%202023-02-26%20at%205.24.36%20PM.png)